-Plumber’s putty is commonly used by our emergency plumbers in Sydney when sealing drain assembling that connect to a sink.
+Plumber’s putty is commonly used by our emergency plumber service companies in Sydney when sealing drain assembling that connect to a sink.
 It’s also used as a reliable, waterproof seal on the base of the faucet, even though it’s not primarily used for this purpose since faucets hardly leak from their base.

 You’ll often come across hardened putty when replacing the garbage disposal or disassembling the sink drain.
 Luckily, it’s quite easy to remove dried plumber’s putty.